-Should your pick-up day land on one of these holidays, you may pick-up any other day of that week (Monday - Thursday) during your scheduled time slot.
-For example, if you are scheduled to come during the Monday 7:30 to 8:30 time slot, you may come on Tuesday, Wednesday, or

-Thursday, during the 7:30 to 8:30 time slot.
+Should your pickup day land on one of these holidays, you may pick up any other day of that week (Monday - Thursday) during your scheduled time slot.
+For example, if you are scheduled to come during the Monday 7:30 to 8:30 time slot, you may come on Tuesday, Wednesday, or Thursday, during the 7:30 to 8:30 time slot.

-Inclement Weather policies and procedures
+Inclement Weather Policies and Procedures

 Because hunger never takes a break, Operation Food Search is open even during inclement weather.
-If you are unable to pick-up due to weather, we will not be able to reschedule you for that week.
+If you are unable to pick up due to weather, we will not be able to reschedule you for that week.
 You will be able to pick up the following week at your usual day and time.

-When calling OFS and talking with a Partner Relations representative, please use your agency name and agency number.
+When calling OFS and talking with an Agency Relations representative, please use your agency name and agency number every time you contact OFS.